Working From Home vs. Renting An Office: When To Switch

 The standard for workplace dress will vary greatly between renting an office and working from home.
 Here are some things to consider.

 When you work from home, there’s no expectation that you look professional or get ready for your workday.
-This may sound appealing, but over time, many people find that this “free for all” attitude affects their productivity.
+This may sound appealing, but over time, many people find this pattern affects their productivity.

-If you’re going to work from home, then it’s a good idea to make a habit of getting dressed and ready for your day.
+If you’re going to work from home, try to make a habit of getting dressed and ready for your day.
 This discipline will put you in the right kind of mindset to work on your business.

-If you’re paying to rent an office, then there won’t be a formal dress code in place either.
-However, you’ll likely find that you’re more motivated to dress up for your day when you’re commuting to an office outside of your home.
-This will be especially true if you’ll hire employees to work at the office with you.
+If you’re paying to rent an office, you’ll likely find that you’re more motivated to dress up for your day when you’re working in an office setting.
+This will be especially true if you’ll have people working in the office with you.

 Switching from working at home to renting an office won’t just affect you, it’ll affect your family members and pets as well.
 Here are some of the pros and cons of this decision.